OT and Seating for Pressure Management

 Over time, I’ve found some great resources and met some great people who have made me more confident in my role in preventing pressure injuries.

 This post is an attempt to gather those resources.
-At the bottom, there is an interview with Martina Tierney one of the leading OTs in this area.
+You'll find some general tips, a directory of seating professions, and at the bottom, there is an interview with Martina Tierney one of the leading OTs in this area.

 I’m hoping this information will help occupational therapists provide the best care possible to clients who spend significant time in a wheelchair, bed, a chair or some combination of the three.